wizards-of-lua/wizards-of-lua/docs/features.md

 title: Features
 ---
-*The Wizards of Lua modification adds the /lua command to Minecraft, which gives you the power to cast a magical spell in Minecraft.
-A spell is in fact a little Lua program.*
+*The Wizards of Lua modification adds the /lua command to Minecraft, which gives you the power to cast a magical spell in Minecraft, which actually is a little Lua program.*

-With a spell you can do the follwing:
+With a spell you can, for example, do the following:

+* Create magical items.
+* Create mini games.
+* Create procedural structures.

+To do this, you just need to learn [Lua](http://www.lua.org), the language of magic, and use some magic words documented in the secretive [spell book library](/spellbooklibrary).

+Then you have access to all of the following features:

 * Use all Lua language features, e.g. variables, loops, conditional bocks, and functions.
 * [Access and change any block](/modules/Blocks) in the Minecraft world, including data values and NBT values.